crashoz/sanitize-image/README.md

+# [WIP] This project is in development and not ready for use.

 # sanitize-image

 Fast image sanitizer to securely store potentially malicious user image input.

-# References about untrusted files
+## References about untrusted files

 - https://libspng.org/docs/decode/#decoding-untrusted-files
 - https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html